Chefs Notes

 Salad Dressing

-The dressing for this Mediterranean Chickpea Salad is simple yet flavorful, combining red wine vinegar, dried oregano, honey, garlic, salt, pepper, and olive oil.
-It’s quick to make and adds a bold, tangy kick to the salad.
+The dressing for this Mediterranean Chickpea Salad is simple yet flavourful, combining red wine vinegar, dried oregano, honey, garlic, salt, pepper, and olive oil.
+It's quick to make and adds a bold, tangy kick to the salad.
 A squeeze of lemon or fresh herbs can easily elevate it even further.
-But the uses don’t stop there—this dressing also works wonderfully as a marinade for pork, chicken, fish, or lamb, infusing them with Mediterranean flavours.
+If you want to master the technique behind great dressings, my guide on vinaigrette breaks down the fundamentals.

 Conclusion